SamyuthaPotharaju/BeRealClone/README.md

-# Project 5 - BeReal Clone
+# BeReal Clone

-Submitted by: Samyutha Potharaju

 BeReal Clone is an app that replicates the functionality of the app BeReal.

-Time spent: 4 hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:

-- [x] User can register a new account
+- User can register a new account
-- [x] User can log in with newly created account
+- User can log in with newly created account
-- [x] App has a feed of posts when user logs in
+- App has a feed of posts when user logs in
-- [x] User can upload a new post which takes in a picture from photo library and a caption
+- User can upload a new post which takes in a picture from photo library and a caption

-The following **optional** features are implemented:

-- [ ] Users can pull to refresh their feed and see a loading indicator
-- [ ] Users can infinite-scroll in their feed to see past the 10 most recent photos
-- [ ] Users can see location and time of photo upload in the feed
-- [ ] User is able to logout
+Improvements:
-- [ ] User stays logged in when app is closed and open again
+- allow users to stay logged in when they exit the app

-The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!

-To improve app functionality I would allow users to stay logged in when they exit the app, and to use the camera app to upload a picture.
+- use the camera app to upload a picture

 ## Video Walkthrough